ryanmcdermott/clean-code-javascript/README.md

 **[⬆ Kembali ke atas](#daftar-isi)**

 ### Hapus kode mati
-Dead code is just as bad as duplicate code.
-There's no reason to keep it in your codebase.
-If it's not being called, get rid of it!
-It will still be safe in your version history if you still need it.

 Kode yg mati akan seburuk kode yang duplikat.
 Tidak ada alasan untuk menyimpannya dalam basis kode-mu.
 Jika tidak dipanggil, maka buang saja!
 Itu akan tetap amazon di "version history" jika kamu membutuhkannya lagi.